LOUNGE /

 Mochida commented as follows:

-"NONLECTURE books/arts," opening in the heart of Shibuya, is a free space unbound by convention, neither a bookstore nor a gallery.
-The name is inspired by the legendary lecture series "i: six nonlectures" by poet E.E.
+"NONLECTURE books/arts, opening in the heart of Shibuya, is a free space unbound by convention, neither a bookstore nor a gallery.
+The name is inspired by the legendary lecture series 'i: six nonlectures' by poet E.E.
 Cummings, who rejected conventional lectures and spoke of his own way of life.

-Furthermore, the concept of a "wild field" from architect Jun Aoki's book "The Wild Field and the Amusement Park" inspired our vision for this space.
-We aspire for it to be a place where visitors can freely discover their own ways of spending time, much like a wild field, rather than a predetermined "amusement park."
+"Furthermore, the concept of an 'open field' from architect Jun Aoki's book 'The Open Field and the Amusement Park' provided inspiration for this space.
+We aspire for it to be a place where visitors can freely discover their own ways of spending time, much like an open field, rather than a predetermined 'amusement park.'"

-We hope you find a place here to discover your own way of enjoyment, free from existing rules and marketing.
-We want you to spend time freely, encountering new perspectives through books and art."
+"We want this to be a place where you can find your own way to enjoy things, free from existing rules and marketing.
+We hope you'll spend your time freely, encountering new perspectives through books and art."

 In this space where three distinct entities—NONLECTURE, Shibuya PARCO, and Goldwin—intersect, how will people and objects, and people and people, encounter and interact?
 New culture may emerge from the accumulation of these interactions.